ima2132/Work-Day-Scheduler/README.md

 This application is designed to run in a web browser and incorporates dynamically updated HTML and CSS powered by jQuery.

 ## User Story
-AS AN employee with a busy schedule

-I WANT to add important events to a daily planner

-SO THAT I can manage my time effectively
+As an employee with a busy schedule, I want to add important events to a daily planner so that I can manage my time effectively.

 ## Acceptance Criteria
 * GIVEN I am using a daily planner to create a schedule